ztjhz/BetterChatGPT/README.md

 `ChatGPTFreeApp` comes with a bundle of features already.
 You can do the followings with it,

+### General

-- 🌐 Access ChatGPT from anywhere in the world, completely free of charge.
+- 🌐 Access ChatGPT from anywhere in the world, completely **FREE** of charge!
+- 🤖 Engage in natural and dynamic conversation with a cutting-edge chatbot.
+- 😂 Choose from a variety of fun and engaging chatbot personalities.

+### Chat

-- 📝 Create and edit messages from the perspectives of the system, assistant, and user.
+- ✏️ Create and edit messages from multiple perspectives (system / assistant / user).
-- 📝 Customise model parameters such as temperature to achieve an unexpected outcome.
+- 🖥️ Tweak model parameters such as temperature to achieve an unexpected outcome.
-- 🔀 Change the order of messages to suit your needs and preferences.
+- 🔀 Change the order of messages to suit your needs.
 - ➕ Add new messages in between old ones for a seamless conversation flow.

+### API

+- ⚙️ Supply your own API key to surpass limits of free API endpoint
+- ⚙️ Customise your own API proxy endpoint

+### Data management

+- 💾 All chat history are automatically backed up to your browser's local storage
+- 📥 Easily import and export chat data as a JSON file.
+- 📥 Download your entire chat log as markdown, pdf or image.

+### UI / UX

-- 💬 Utilise a wide range of languages to ensure maximum accessibility.
+- 💬 Supports multiple languages to ensure maximum accessibility (i18n).
-- 🤖 Engage in natural and dynamic conversation thanks to ChatGPT's advanced conversational AI.
-- 🎮 Fun and engaging chatbot personalities to add an element of entertainment to conversations.
+- 😊 Enjoy a UI that is identical to the official ChatGPT

 ## 🛠️ Usage